 5 million slaves are captured from what is now the DRC and sent to the Americas.

-Belgium’s King Leopold II launches a 90-year colonial period marked by forced labor, exploitation of natural resources, disease, and mass killings.
+Belgium’s King Leopold II launches a 75-year colonial period marked by forced labor, exploitation of natural resources, disease, and mass killings.
+The Congo Free State, established by a land grab in 1885, becomes an official colony of Belgium in 1908.
 Later academic research suggests that, during Leopold II’s rule and its immediate aftermath, Congo’s population may have been reduced by as many as 10 million people.

 1960: Dashed hopes for independence